Puebla is Mexico’s 4th-largest city, but it only gets a trickle of even the non-beach tourists visiting Mexico.

 Those that do pass through are usually on some kind of culinary tour.
 This is, after all, the land of mole poblano—that luscious and rich chocolate-tinged sauce that goes great over chicken or enchiladas.

-I’m doing one of those ephemeral, photo-heavy posts on this city because it’s a real visual treat and I’m still traveling in the state of Puebla right now.
+I’m doing one of those ephemeral, photo-heavy posts on this city because it’s a real visual treat and I’m still traveling in the state of Puebla right now as this goes up.
 One of the most interesting aspects of this city though is the architecture, with impressive, grand colonial structures from several centuries stretching out a couple dozen blocks in multiple directions.
 This is not some tiny little colonial center.
 I wore myself out walking around just part of it one day and needed a nap.
 Thankfully I was here for a few days to really scope it out.

 It’s especially interesting to check out all the talavera tiles adorning the buildings.
 That’s the city’s other claim to fame and one with more permanence: this is the land of top Mexican pottery.
 Tiles and sinks, plates and cups, whole dish sets if you want.
 There are cheaper, factory-made versions of this stuff, but if you want the real deal to treasure for a lifetime, you get it here.